 The hanging pawns structure is a very common one in the chess game.
-By definition, we call hanging pawns when there are two pawns joint together but isolated from the rest of the pawn chain.
+By definition, we call hanging pawns when there are two pawns joined together but isolated from the rest of the pawn chain.
 They are usually on the fourth rank; if found already beyond they are no longer hanging, but two very dangerous passed pawns!
 Just like the Isolated Queens Pawn structure, the hanging pawns have a similar character.
 They can be very strong or they can be a target for the opponent.
 It all depends on the dynamic factors of the position.

 One small difference between hanging pawns and IQP structure is that with the hanging pawns you control more squares.
 However, in both structures, one should seek to break through the advance of one these pawns.